 Peace & Justice

-A sustainable society requires us to actively pursue peace and justice.
+A sustainable society requires us to actively pursue peace and justice for all.

 UofL is building a culture of peace and justice through a variety of means designed to create more resilient communities.
 Our students, staff, and faculty are engaged citizens who work inside and outside the classroom to help make our community safer, saner, and better for everyone.
 We pursue these goals through our commitments to education, research, and civic engagement.
 Listed below are some of UofL's academic and other programs that share these goals.